ArthurJouve/TP-Java-For-Networks/README.md

 Messages from one client don’t block others.
 Each client receives only their own echoes with correct client ID.
 Server console shows messages from all clients interleaved.
-Active thread count increases with each new connection:
+Active thread count increases with each new connection.